All the Japanese players to feature in the Premier League

 Debut: 23 January 2020 v Wolves

-Minamino moved from RB Salzburg to Liverpool in the January 2020 transfer window, appearing 10 times as the Reds won the Premier League title that season.
-But 12 months later, he was loaned out to Southampton.
-He remained at Anfield for a further season, before signing for Monaco in 2022.
-In total, Minamino made 40 Premier League appearances, registering six goals.
+Minamino moved from RB Salzburg to Liverpool in the January 2020 transfer window and appeared 10 times as the Reds won the Premier League title that season.
+Twelve months later, he was loaned out to Southampton for six months.
+In total, Minamino made 40 Premier League appearances, registering six goals, before leaving Liverpool in a permanent move to AS Monaco in the summer of 2022.

 Liverpool 2020 30 4 0